stubbscroll/ACM/README.txt

 UVA        uva.onlinejudge.org, uva online judge UVA-LIVE   livearchive.onlinejudge.org, live archive with acm problems

-TODO timus and many more sites
+TODO maybe add more sites

 please use this repository for learning only, and not for boosting your own rank.